pachyderm/pachyderm/doc/docs/master/how-tos/use-jupyterhub/index.md

 While you can mix and match pipeline creation methods in JupyterHub, you might eventually want to pick one method that works for your use case.
 It is a matter of personal preference which method to use.
-While some users might find convenient to avoid the Docker build workflow, others might want to enable Docker in JupyterHub or build Docker images from their local machines.
+While some users might find it convenient to avoid the Docker build workflow, others might want to enable Docker in JupyterHub or build Docker images from their local machines.

 In the [OpenCV Example for JupyterHub](https://github.com/pachyderm/jupyterhub-pachyderm), both methods are used in the same notebook cell.